Reading Time: 7 minutes read

 - Dropbox offers solid cloud storage capabilities that work well across platforms.
 Files are uploaded quickly on the iPhone.
 An entire camera roll can be uploaded to Dropbox servers, as well.
 On the Mac, DropBox syncs select folders to the cloud.
 It offers Files On-Demand functionality and 30-day version history for your files.

 Following these simple steps ensures photos stay safe and accessible whenever you need them.
-Whether for an upcoming event card, calendar, or photo book for you or someone you love, transferring them is a snap.
-Motif makes it easy to display and share any photos you’ve been storing for the perfect gift.
+And once you’re ready to transfer your photos, why not showcase them in stunning quality?
+Whether you’re looking to gift a loved one with a personalized calendar, or treat yourself to a bespoke photo book, Motif makes it easy to display and share any photos you’ve been storing.

 What did you think of this article?